prabathbr/projects/README.md

 # projects
-Source codes and documentation for small projects in IncredibleDIY.com
+Source codes and documentation for small projects